jan-made/jan.trejbal.land/content/_index.md

   English: adequate
   Spanish: self learning
 ##### Location:
-  I prefer work in the office in Prague
+  I prefer work in an office in Prague
   I can work remotely

 ## Hobbies/Interests